YatharthChauhan2362/Devops-Learning/Docker/docker-commands.md

     docker build -t my-image:latest .

-You can use the --build-arg option to pass build-time variables to the Docker build process.
+--build-arg option to pass build-time variables to the Docker build process.
 These variables can be used in the Dockerfile to parameterize the build process.

     docker build --build-arg MY_VAR=123 .